Philmont Scout Ranch

-Using Paul Salopek's Out of Eden Walk and your experiences at Philmont as inspiration, take a hike somewhere in your community and note what you observe.
+Using Paul Salopek’s Out of Eden Walk and your experiences at Philmont as inspiration, take a hike somewhere in your community and note what you observe.
 Slow down, take notes, and think about what you see with clear focus and curiosity.
-Then ask, how does what you see and experience connect to your larger community.
-Reflect on how the things you notice while walking help connect to larger themes in the world.
-(This could include anything from the environment to human relations, from migration and technology to questions of economics, culture or health).
+Then ask: How does what I see, and experience connect to my larger community?
+This could include the environment, human relations, migration, or technology to questions about economics, culture, and health.
 Think about how viewing these themes through the lens of Scouting widens your perspective, sharpens your focus, and informs your senses.
-Finally, use your experience on the hike as research for an essay that addresses the following:
+Finally, use your experience on the hike as research for a 1-Page essay that addresses the following:

 What do you notice about a place when you slow down?
 What do you see, hear, smell, feel?
 What do those things make you think about?
-How has being intentional through Scouting helped you reflect on ways to be engaged in your local community?
-How did you grow through learning experiences with crewmembers and staff while on the trail at Philmont?
+How did slowing down at Philmont help you reflect on your experience in Scouting?
+How did you grow and learn as a result from working with crewmembers and staff while at Philmont?
 How has your trek changed how you look at the world and helped you think about your next steps in life?

 2. Read the first National Geographic cover story from the project here: http://ngm.nationalgeographic.com/2013/12/out-of-eden/salopek-text).